msaavedra1985/EC.DATA-API-V2/replit.md

 # EC.DATA API - Enterprise REST API

 ## Overview
-EC.DATA is a technology company specializing in enterprise data solutions and scalable backend infrastructure.
+EC.DATA is a technology company specializing in enterprise data solutions.
 This repository contains our flagship REST API, built with Node.js and Express, designed to support multi-tenant e-commerce platforms.
 The API provides robust observability, security, and scalability, integrating seamlessly with Next.js frontends via a BFF (Backend for Frontend) pattern.
 Our mission is to deliver highly reliable and secure backend solutions capable of handling complex business operations across multiple tenants and diverse market sectors.

 ## User Preferences